edulify/play-hikaricp.edulify.com/README.md

       }
     }

-Of course, you can configure it using a data source provided by your JDBC Driver:
+Alternatively, you can configure it using a data source provided by your JDBC Driver:

     db {
       default {